Marco Gonzales: 2015

-2016
+2016–2017

 Gonzales was sidelined on April 13, 2016, after a diagnosis on a torn ulnar collateral ligament in his left elbow.
-The injury required Tommy John surgery in April 2016, putting Gonzales out for the entire 2016 season.
+The injury required Tommy John surgery later that month, putting Gonzales out for the entire season.
 He was ranked the seventh-best prospect in the Cardinals' organization.

-2017

 Gonzales was recalled on June 13, 2017, to start Game 2 of a doubleheader against the Milwaukee Brewers.
 It was his first start in the majors since September 1, 2015.

 Seattle Mariners

-2017
+2017–2018

 On July 21, 2017, the Cardinals traded Gonzales to the Seattle Mariners for outfielder Tyler O'Neill.
-Gonzales made his Mariners debut on August 6, 2017 against the Kansas City Royals, in which he went 4 innings, allowing 5 earned runs on 7 hits, a walk, and 5 strikeouts.
-In 2017 with the Mariners, he made 7 starts (10 appearances total), going 1–1 with a 5.40 ERA (22 earned runs) and 4.28 FIP with 30 strikeouts and 11 walks.
+Gonzales made his Mariners debut on August 6, 2017 against the Kansas City Royals, pitching 4 innings and allowing 5 earned runs on 7 hits, a walk, and 5 strikeouts.
+With the Mariners, he made 7 starts (10 appearances total), going 1–1 with a 5.40 ERA (22 earned runs) and 4.28 FIP with 30 strikeouts and 11 walks.

-2018

 After pitching to a 1–1 record and 2.08 ERA in seven spring training starts, Gonzales was rewarded a spot on the Mariners' 2018 Opening Day roster and was slotted 4th in their starting rotation.
-On June 29, he threw his first career complete game against the Kansas City Royals, limiting them to just 1 run on 6 hits, 7 strikeouts, and no walks.
-Gonzales finished the first half of the season with a 10–5 record and 3.41 ERA in 19 starts (1131/3 IP).
-However, he faltered down the stretch, posting a 3–4 record with 5.23 ERA in 10 starts (531/3 IP).
+On June 29, he threw his first career complete game against Kansas City, limiting them to just 1 run on 6 hits, 7 strikeouts, and no walks.
+Gonzales finished the first half of the season with a 10–5 record and 3.41 ERA in 19 starts (1131/3 innings).
+However, he faltered down the stretch, posting a 3–4 record with 5.23 ERA in 10 starts (531/3 innings).
 Nonetheless, Gonzales managed to stay healthy in his first full season in Seattle, starting a career-high 29 games, leading the team in wins with 13 while striking out 145 batters and compiling a 4.00 ERA and 3.43 FIP over 1662/3 innings pitched.

-2019
+2019–2021: Opening Day starter

 On March 9, 2019, Gonzales was named the Mariners' Opening Day starter for their opening series in Japan.
 It also marked the first year that Félix Hernández would not be the Mariners' Opening Day starter in 10 years.
-In his first ever Opening Day start against the Oakland Athletics on March 20 in Tokyo, Japan, Gonzales earned his first win of the season by throwing 6 innings and allowing 4 runs (3 of which were earned) on 7 hits, 1 walk, and 4 strikeouts.
-Gonzales was the only consistent Seattle starter in the 2019 season, as he was 16–13 with a 3.99 ERA in 34 starts.
+In his first Opening Day start against the Oakland Athletics on March 20 in Tokyo, Japan, Gonzales earned his first win of the season by throwing 6 innings and allowing 4 runs (3 of which were earned) on 7 hits, 1 walk, and 4 strikeouts.
+Gonzales was the only consistent Seattle starter in 2019, as he was 16–13 with a 3.99 ERA in 34 starts.
 In 203 innings, he struck out 147 batters and walked 56.